op7ic/Bad-Firewall/README.md

 If you would like to destory the set and all the associated rules, iptables needs to be cleared first, followed by deletion of ipset rules.
 ```
-# Clean iptables list for IPv4 or delete individual rulesets using -D option
+# Clean iptables list for IPv4 or delete individual rulesets using -D option for specific rule (i.e. ssh)
 iptables --flush

-# Clean iptables list for Ipv6 or delete individual rulesets using -D option
+# Clean iptables list for Ipv6 or delete individual rulesets using -D option for specific rule (i.e. ssh)
 ip6tables --flush

 # Remove all sets from ipset